Driving health research

 A presentation by Dr Dennett - Watch video

 Social distancing is challenging traditional healthcare pathways.
 Led by Professor Ani Desai and Professor James Boyd, this project will develop an evaluation framework for virtual care models, including remote monitoring for discharged patients or monitoring of aged care residents.

-Watch a presentation by Professor Desai speaking about this important research.
+A presentation by Professor Desai speaking about this important research - Watch video